Axis-Fi/axis-core/design/FEATURES.md

 - If an auction has a derivative type configured, the derivative token will be minted and transferred to the bidder at the time of settlement
 - Structured as an ERC6909, but can be optionally wrapped as an ERC20
-  - TODO why ERC6909?
-Newer version of ERC1155.
-More ERC20-compatible.
-  - Needed because there may be many different derivatives. e.g. fixed expiry vs fixed term.
+  - Needed because there may be many different derivatives from a single auction.
+For example, a long-running auction with a fixed-term derivative type would have numerous derivative tokens, each with different expiry dates.
   - More gas efficient, enabling giving receipt tokens.
 - Actions that can be performed on a derivative token by a token holder/bidder:
   - Redeem: when the conditions are fulfilled, redeems/cashes in the derivative tokens for the payout token